Python OCR Tutorial: Recognize SEMI Semiconductor Fonts with Dynamsoft Capture Vision SDK

 print("Configuration loading failed: " + err_str)

-Here’s the core recognition logic that processes images and displays results:
+Here’s the core recognition logic that processes images and overlays results:

 import cv2